 Stephen Van Olsen

-Psychological thrillers and cello nocturnes.
+Psychological thrillers and original music.
 Minimalist lines.
 Precision and dread.

 Short Bio

 Stephen Van Olsen writes dark, intimate psychological fiction that moves with the discipline of a hunter: clean posture, cold focus, sudden impact.
 His work favors restraint over spectacle—minimalist sentences that tighten the room, then a cut you don’t see coming.
-He also composes cello nocturnes that mirror the fiction’s pulse: repetition with variation, tension and release, a melody you can’t quite shake.
+His story album Ghost Hauler: Fifty Teeth extends the fiction into music — five songs for five characters, each one pulled from the same dark road as the novel.

 Extended Bio

 Stephen’s debut novel, The Hunter’s Craft: Confessions of a Serial Killer, peers through an unflinching lens at compulsion, control, and confession.
-It is less a gore-soaked spectacle than a study in ritual: a hunter attempting to write his hunger into submission—and discovering how language can sharpen the blade.
+It is less a gore-soaked spectacle than a study in ritual: it was preceded by an exhaustive two-year deep dive into the histories and psychologies of the world's most notorious serial killers.

 Themes & Aesthetic